 You can use PCs in the library to browse the Internet, digital materials, and other online resources.
-The reading areas also have power outlets, information outlets, and in some cases, wireless LAN service.
+The reading areas also have power outlets, information outlets, wireless LAN service.
 You can bring and use your PC in the library.

 Library tours